yt-dlp/yt-dlp/README.md

                                      FixupStretched, FixupM4a, FixupM3u8,
                                      SubtitlesConvertor and EmbedThumbnail.
 The
                                      supported executables are: SponSkrub,
-                                     FFmpeg, FFprobe, avconf, avprobe and
-                                     AtomicParsley.
-You can use this option
+                                     FFmpeg, FFprobe, and AtomicParsley.
+You can
-                                     multiple times to give different arguments
+                                     use this option multiple times to give different arguments to different
-                                     to different postprocessors.
-You can also
+                                     postprocessors.
+You can also specify
-                                     specify "PP+EXE:ARGS" to give the arguments
-                                     to the specified executable only when being used by the specified postprocessor.
-You
+                                     "PP+EXE:ARGS" to give the arguments to the specified executable only when being used
-                                     can use this option multiple times (Alias:
+                                     by the specified postprocessor.
+You can use this option multiple times (Alias: --ppa)
-                                     --ppa)
     -k, --keep-video                 Keep the intermediate video file on disk after post-processing
     --no-keep-video                  Delete the intermediate video file after